gem/oq-engine/docker/README.md

 ### ZMQ

-The files that compose the infrastructure for ZMQ are available on zmq subfolder of docker folder and use the latest tag You need to go on that folder to use the follow commands:
+The files that compose the infrastructure for ZMQ are available on zmq subfolder of docker folder and use the latest tag

+You need to be on that folder to use the follow commands:

 ```bash
 $ docker-compose -f docker-compose.yml <build,up,down...>